 Kawanabe Household Buddhist Altars

-Many monuments, tombs and Sanscrit engravings said to have been made by them still remain on the 500 meter high wall of rock there.
-Then in 1200, Hoko-in, a temple dedicated to the supreme enlightenment of Kawanabe, was built and this furthered the popularity of Buddhism even more.
-It is thought that the skills and techniques used in the making of Kawanabe Butsudan became established as a result of local circumstances.
+In 1200, a temple dedicated to the supreme enlightenment of Kawanabe was built, further increasing the popularity of Buddhism in the area.
+It is thought that the skills and techniques used in the making of Kawanabe household altars developed as a result of these events.

 How to make